-SKIM is a satellite proposed for the European Space Agency "Earth Explorer 9".
-It is designed to measure surface currents and waves (directional spectra), using a Doppler Ka-band radar... a new technique in space, but the basis of police 'speed-guns' use to check on cars speed on highwaves.
-The proposing team is a multidisciplinary group with a main focus on ocean circulation, coastal hazards, air-sea interactions and marginal ice zones, but many other applications to ocean dynamics, extreme waves, the remote sensing of other essential ocean variables and monitoring of the solid Earth and upper atmosphere with ambient seismic and acoustic noise.
+The Sea surface KInematics Multiscale monitoring (SKIM) mission is a satellite that we propose to be the European Space Agency's "Earth Explorer 9".
+SKIM is designed to measure surface currents, ice drift and waves, using a Doppler Ka-band radar... a new technique in space, but the basis of police 'speed-guns' used to check on car speeds.
+The proposing team is a multidisciplinary group with a main focus on ocean circulation in the tropics and around the edge of the sea ice, and many other applications to coastal hazards, extreme waves, and monitoring of the solid Earth with ambient seismic noise.

 If you think that SKIM data could help your research or applications, please support us by sending a message of interest -- even once the proposal is submitted -- to F. Ardhuin with CC to email@example.com expressing

 - your main interest and field of work (e.g. coastal engineering, physical oceanography, remote sensing ... )

 - and the type of activity for which you belive that SKIM could be useful

 You may also send us a support letter stating how much that kind of data can be important for your activities (see e.g.

 You can find more stuff (KMZs with orbits and the like) here: ftp://ftp.ifremer.fr/ifremer/ww3/TEAM/EE9/

 and follow the latest developments

 Here his the executive summary of the 2017 proposal: